2025.01.06

 Thus, in 2024, KPOP experienced three big waves with “Supernova,” “Magnetic,” and “APT.”

-However, I believe this helps everyone understand.
+However, I believe this has helped everyone understand.

 The End